-Mr. Bernardino was recognized in 2020 by The Best Lawyers in America® for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Mr. Bernardino was recognized in 2020 and 2021 by The Best Lawyers in America® for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 Represented TaylorMade-adidas Golf Company in licensee's work-out, Article 9 purchase of licensee's inventory, and licensee's assignment for benefit of creditors.

 Represented a national sporting goods retailer as a secured creditor in a Chapter 11 bankruptcy case of a major sporting goods supplier.
 Pursued claims against the debtor arising from client's pre-bankruptcy purchase of debtor's sporting goods business.
 Litigated claims and ultimately obtained a settlement to recover funds being withheld by the debtor.